 Operational Agreement

 This ICD provides the specification for an interface between FSC and MCCF EDI TAS ePharmacy regarding ePharmacy transaction data.
-The VHA Office of Community Care (VHA CC) eBusiness Solutions Team – ePharmacy is responsible for notifying FSC personnel of any potential or planned changes to data feeds once these changes are known to minimize adverse impacts.
+The eBusiness Solutions is responsible for notifying FSC personnel of any potential or planned changes to data feeds once these changes are known to minimize adverse impacts.

 Interface Definition